 Other particles of matter stuck together to form clumps called planetesimals.
 Some of these combined to form asteroids, comets, moons and planets.
 The solar wind — charged particles streaming out from the sun — swept away the lighter elements, such as hydrogen and helium, leaving behind mostly small, rocky worlds.
 In the outer regions, however, gas giants made up of mostly hydrogen and helium formed because the solar wind was weaker.

-This method of planet formation is called core accretion.
-The theory was first postulated in the late 18th century by Immanuel Kant and Pierre Laplace.
+Core accretion was first postulated in the late 18th century by Immanuel Kant and Pierre Laplace.
 Nebula theory helps explain how the planets in our solar system were formed.
-But with the discovery of "Super-Earth" planets orbiting other stars, a new theory, known as tidal downsizing was proposed.
+But with the discovery of "Super-Earth" planets orbiting other stars, a new theory, known as disk instabilitywas proposed.